MARKET SNAPSHOT: Six Factors To Watch As The Bull Market Pushes Itself Toward An Endurance Record

 Doug Cote and Karyn Cavanaugh, strategists at Voya Investment Management, had an interesting observation regarding the Dow Jones Industrial Average's current sojourn in correction territory.

 "There is confusion about whether a correction and a bull market can coexist.
-The answer is unequivocally yes and it is in fact healthy to have not only corrections but swift rotations in equities between growth/value, large cap/small cap and domestic/international.
-This bull market was started, was fed and got fat on monetary accommodation and now is getting lean, mean and chiseled on animal spirits driven by pro-business tax cuts.
-China and Europe are still fat on accommodation and undoubtedly are going to be disrupted until they compete on a pro-business platform.
-This may cause corrections but ultimately is positive for the global markets as this double-header bull market begins -- with USA in the lead."
+The answer is unequivocally yes and it is in fact healthy to have not only corrections but swift rotations in equities between growth/value, large cap/small cap and domestic/international," they said.

-If the Dow does not exit correction territory as of Monday's closing bell, it will mark the longest period the blue-chip index has remained in correction since the 130-day stretch ended on Sept.
+For investors keeping track, Monday will be the session to watch.
+If the Dow does not exit correction territory as of closing bell, it will mark the longest period the blue-chip index has remained in correction since the 130-day stretch ended on Sept.
 25, 1973, according to Dow Jones Market Data.